Q3 2019 Leroy Seafood Group ASA Earnings Presentation

 Henning Kolbjørn Beltestad, Lerøy Seafood Group ASA - Group CEO

-First of all, I will take you through the highlights of the quarter, then Sjur will take you through the key financial figures, and then I will come back and have a look at supply and demand of salmon and also outlook from the company perspective.
+Good morning, and welcome to third quarter presentation of Lerøy Seafood Group 2019.
+With me today, I have Sjur Malm, CFO of Lerøy Seafood Group.
+First of all, I will take you through some highlights in the quarter, then Sjur will take you through the key financial figures.
+And then I will come back and talk a little bit about the outlook and supply and demand of salmon and also the whitefish.

 Sjur S. Malm, Lerøy Seafood Group ASA - CFO